datacenter/cilium-dc-design/docs/aci/advanced_design.md

 ## Cluster L3OUT physical connectivity

 There is no strict requirement of the physical connectivity for the cluster EPG as long as it provides the required redundancy level.
 Most designs are likely to lean toward a vPC based design.
+Having L2 redundancy improves failover times as there is no need to wait for BGP convergence.

 ## BGP design
 **Centralized BGP peering for service advertisement**

-In order to keep the BGP configuration as simple as possible instead of peering with local leaf switches, all of the Kubernetes nodes will peer with one pair of switches (anchor leaf switches).
+All Kubernetes nodes will peer with a single pair of leaf switches (also called anchor leaf switches), irrespective of their physical placement in the datacenter.
 This simplifies the configuration of the physical network and Cilium.
 At the time of writing ACI 6.1 [supports](https://www.cisco.com/c/en/us/td/cilium-dc-design/docs/dcn/aci/apic/6x/verified-scalability/cisco-aci-verified-scalability-guide-612.html) up to 2000 BGP peers per leaf.
 It is unlikely that this will pose a scale issue for a single Kubernetes cluster.
-In case Multiple Clusters are running on the same fabric it is easier to spread then over differ anchor nodes as this will not have an impact on the configuration complexity of the cluster.
+In case multiple clusters are connected to the same network fabric, different pairs of anchor leafs can be used to distribute the resources.

 ![Centralized Routing](../images/centralized-routing.png)
 Centralized Routing